pachterlab/splitcode-tutorial/docs/source/getting_started.rst

 Tags
 ~~~~

 splitcode is organized such that ``tags``, the technical sequences that can be identified in reads, are supplied in a tab-separated value ``config file`` by the user.
 The rows of the config file contain the user-supplied ``sequences`` while the columns of the config file describe the properties of each sequence.
 Each sequence is associated with a tag via a tag ID and multiple sequences can be associated with the same tag ID (e.g. if you want to treat AAAA and TTTT as the same, you can give the same tag ID).
-Each row of the config file describes a tag and each column of the config file is for a certain property of the tag (e.g. tag ID, tag sequence, error tolerance, tag group, etc. all comprise the columns).
+Each row of the config file describes a tag and each column of the config file is for a certain property of the tag (e.g. tag ID, tag sequence, error tolerance, tag group, etc. all comprise the columns). splitcode identifies tags within sequencing reads by scanning each read from beginning to end.

 In summary: A ``config file`` contains ``sequences`` which are organized into ``tags``, which are in turn organized into ``tag groups``.